nikita-nuykin/express-mcs/example/tests-todo.md

-- [ ] Service is injected to controller
 - [ ] Module A exports service.
 Module B include module A. Service from module A is injected to service from module B
 - [ ] Module A doesn't export service.
 Module B include module A. Service from module A is not injected to service from module B
 - [ ] Module A exports service.
 Module B doesn't include module A. Service from module A is not injected to service from module B